-I first encountered WordPress when I got started in real estate, and wanted to create my own website.
-I quickly found that I much preferred the ease and convenience of this platform, especially when compared to the high cost rigid alternatives offered by many online providers.
+I first encountered WordPress soon after I got started in real estate in the early 2000’s, and wanted to create my own website.
+I quickly found that I much preferred the ease and convenience of this platform, especially when compared to the high cost of rigid alternatives offered by many online providers.

 I might mention that my very first attempts at building my own website were probably back in the late 1990’s, using FrontPage from Microsoft, if I remember correctly.
 And that was for my glassblowing business, before real estate, so we are talking about really ancient times, relatively speaking!